 Health of gums has a direct influence on the health of teeth.
 Regular flossing and thorough brushing are an absolutely necessary part of your daily oral care routine.
-Brushing and flossing will help to remove plaque that can collect below the gum line, cause infection and lead to gum disease.
+Brushing and flossing will help to remove plaque that can collect below the gum line, cause infection and lead to gum disease or periodontitis.
 Periodontal disease, also known as gum disease, is a common inflammatory condition caused by a bacterial infection of the gum tissue.
 This leads to the deterioration of the surrounding soft tissues that provide stability for the teeth.
 Gum disease is the main cause of tooth loss in American adults.
 So if you show signs of gum disease, such as red, swollen gums and chronic bad breath, we will act fast to treat the infection and keep you smiling!

-More Information on Gum Disease
+More Information on Gum or Periodontal Disease

 Often going unnoticed, gum disease hides in the mouth while it destroys gum tissue and teeth.
 Some estimate nearly 80 percent of the population unknowingly has gum disease in some form.
 Recent research shows a correlation between those who have gum disease and patients who suffer from strokes, heart attacks or even complications with diabetes or pregnancy.
 Early symptoms of gum disease may be painless and mild, like swollen gums or bleeding while brushing.
 Dental check ups must be performed regularly to detect, treat and reverse gum disease in early stages to ensure major problems will not develop.